Contents of Article

 This mesh harness is one of the most comfortable products on this list.
 It’s made from a super soft mesh fabric (that is slightly padded) to provide a gentle surface that your dog will love wearing.
 It uses an innovative step in design pattern that is specifically designed for dogs who dislike harnesses being put on over their head.

 As it’s a mesh product it’s super breathable, which means that it’s going to keep your dog cool and comfortable on particularly hot days (this is something many other harnesses struggle with).
-It’s available in a wide range of different colors and patterns (we love the camouflage one), and it’s available in various sizes (from extra small through to extra large) too.
+It’s available in a wide range of different colors and patterns, and it’s available in various sizes (from extra small through to extra large) too.

 This is a great little harness that’s perfect for small dogs who are a little bit boisterous on the leash.
 It’s a front clip harness which will discourage them from pulling, but it’s also made from a slightly padded material to ensure that they are content and comfortable when they are behaving themselves.